Mvalentino92/Julia_Modules/README.md

 ## Optimization and Metaheuristics
 *Some of the classic metaheuristics for real valued functions, and personal attempts at implementating such algorithms.

+**Heat Diff:** A person algorithm I came up with, after inspiration of learing of the Heat Equation in my PDE's class.
+Maps a bunch of solution vectors onto a "rod", that has fixed endpoints as the current best global solution.
+The fitness space of each point is used to loosely mirror the "average of your neighbors" concept from the Heat Equation.
+Then the actual components of the vectors are updated based on the "pull" (or influence in the fitness space) of each neighbor.
+When stabilization is reached, random points are replaced on the rod with new solutions, and the algorithm continues until the max iteration.

 **Particle Swarm:** Implemented the basic PSO algorithms, with features such as:
 <br> Velocity Clampming, Inertia Weight (decay potential for both), Constraint Coefficient, Swarm Convergence Testing, and lbest variant using a ring topology.